iTsHemang/Cyrus_assignment/README.md

   -If health reaches zero, it destroys itself and notifies the UI with its score and type

 Player Character:
-  -On fire input (mouse left click) spawns a projectile at the rifle’s muzzle location.
+  - On fire input (mouse left click) spawns a projectile at the rifle’s muzzle location.

 Projectile:
   -Uses Unreal's projectile system to travel.